brendanmetzger/diatom/views/pages/checklist.md

 ## Startup Tasks

+- [ ] specify a new port in `bin/server` if necessary
-- [ ] run `bin/server` to start a localhost environment.
-Edit that file to specify the port directly
+- [ ] run `bin/server` to start a localhost, opens site in chrome by default
-- [ ] edit `views/pages/index.php` to make changes (this readme is edited by default)
+- [ ] edit `views/pages/index.php` to make changes (this readme is imported by default)
-- [ ] create a new page in pages, add processing instructions to make it visible.
+- [ ] create a new page in pages, add processing instructions to make it visible in the nav

 ## Explore Tasks